BruceArmstrong007/SIXE/README.md

 [SIXE](/ico/sixe.ico)

-SIXE is a state management tool built on top of typescript, that helps your client application manage its state regardless of the web framework/library you use,
+SIXE is a global state management tool built on top of typescript, that helps your client application manage its state regardless of the web framework/library you use,